doug24/ThemeEditor/README.md

 Some controls (like the dark group box) have more details (outlines) in them than are visible using the current theme files because colors are set to transparent or to the same color as an adjoining element.
 Making these details a different color can add these details back into the controls.

-To create a new theme, copy one of the existing theme files (DarkBrushes.xaml, LightBrushes.xaml, or Sunset.xaml) into the same directory and name it using your theme name.
-Edit the `App.xaml.cs` file in the Theme Editor application and change the `appTheme` string to the name of your file (less the file extension).
-Start the Theme Editor, modify values, copy the changes to the clipboard, update your theme file, rebuild, and repeat.

 When you have something you would like to try in dnGrep, make a copy of the theme xaml file and put it in theme directory:
-- If dnGrep is installed from the msi, then it is %appdata%\dnGREP (C:\Users\_user_\AppData\Roaming\dnGREP).
+- If dnGrep is installed from the msi to Program Files, then it is %appdata%\dnGREP (C:\Users\_user_\AppData\Roaming\dnGREP).
-- If you have a portable version of dnGrep (zip download), then it is the "Themes" subdirectory where you extracted the dnGrep.exe files.
+- If you have a portable version of dnGrep (zip download) or installed outside Program Files, then it is the "Themes" subdirectory where you extracted the dnGrep.exe files.

 In either case, you should see the Sunset.xaml file there already.